nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `help`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-* For features which use the INDEX field, the INDEX you specify must be a valid number on the currently displayed list of tasks.
+* For features which use the INDEX field, the INDEX you specify must be a valid number in the currently displayed list of tasks.

 </div>